mark-summerfield/tdb-go/README.md

 # Tdb Overview

-Text database (Tdb) is a plain text human readable typed database storage format.
+Tdb “Text DataBase” format is a plain text human readable typed database storage format.

+Tdb provides a superior alternative to CSV.
+In particular, Tdb tables are named and Tdb fields are strictly typed.
+Also, there is a clear distinction between field names and data values, and strings respect whitespace (including newlines) and have no problems with commas, quotes, etc.
+Perhaps best of all, a single Tdb file may contain one—or more—tables.

 - [Datatypes](#datatypes)
 - [Examples](#examples)